 Daily live video lessons provided pupils with the opportunity to see and interact with one another and their teachers while continuing to learn.
 This ensured children could still discuss topics, ask questions and get clarification verbally, as they would in a classroom environment.

 We know that early 11+ preparation is key.
 In order to equip Year 3 to Year 6 girls with the knowledge and skills to excel in verbal and non-verbal reasoning, we enlisted the use of a specialist online platform.
-We also ensured that all our 11+ support clubs for YEAR 5 pupils continued to take place, albeit online.
+We are also ensured that all our 11+ support clubs for Year 5 pupils continued to take place, albeit online.

-We invested in a major library resource – used from Nursery through to Year 6 – to enable children to enjoy one-to-one reading time with their teachers.
+We invested in a major library resource during the 2020 lockdown – used from Nursery through to Year 6 – to enable children to enjoy one-to-one reading time with their teachers.
 This virtual library contains thousands of age-appropriate books for children to choose from, and by reading a book to their teacher over Zoom, pupils were able to develop their reading skills in a fun and interactive manner, much like they would do face-to-face.

 We know just how much anxiety and confusion the current times may be causing children, as well as their families.
 This is why our offering ensured that pastoral care, for which our school is well known, was very much at the forefront of all we did.
 We offered group and individual drop-in sessions at the end of every school day for children to share concerns and successes.
 Additionally, parents could email teachers with any queries or concerns they had and video calls were arranged on request.

-A drop-down day was scheduled every fortnight, to provide Peregrines and Falcons pupils – and their parents – with a break from screens.
-In this off-timetable day, the focus was primarily on doing a creative, engaging project that required no technology.
-Two of these major events included a celebration of VE Day and a Virtual Sports Day, which replaced our yearly day of sport.
+A drop-down day was scheduled every half term, to provide Falcons pupils – and their parents – with a break from screens.
+In this off-timetable day, the focus was primarily on doing a creative, engaging project that requires no technology.
+During the 2020 lockdown, two of these major events included a celebration of VE Day and a Virtual Sports Day, which replaced our yearly day of sport.